erickndava/erickndava.github.io/_posts/2025-XX-XX-Week-4-Memory-Title-TBD.md

 The lecturer Prof. Malan Literally brought traiing wheels to the class. and threw them to the ground to demonstrate things were being escalated..opening the fire hose.

 The shots video on Hexadecimal really brought me to understand the system versus the lecture.
+Also brought the ligh bulb moemnt when I saw the notation and some computer science literature I have come across , 0xADC, anyone

 Doug clearly states that this will probably be the most difficyult topic that will be tackled in cs50.